mairfarooq21/task-flow/README.md

 ## TaskFlow

-TaskFlow is a simple Kanban board that allows you to drag and drop tasks between columns.
+Task Flow is a modern task manager that allows users to easily drag and drop tasks, providing a seamless and intuitive workflow management experience.
 It is built using:

 - React
 - DnD-Kit